GabeSamurai/ParadiseOS/README.md

 # ParadiseOS
 This is a sort of "file system" implementation of the ParadiseOS project, albeit heavily modified.
-I won be giving the explanation about the the stuff, i will link in the place where you can understand the concept, and tell where my controls diverge from theirs.
+I wont be giving the full explanation about the the stuff but i will link in the place where you can understand the concept, and tell where my controls diverge from theirs.

+## asd